 The district values input from the community, and encourages interested citizens to serve on one of the district’s advisory committees.
-Interested persons must reside within the boundary area of Longview School District and have an interest in long-term improvement efforts for our schools.
+Interested persons must reside within the boundary area of Longview Public Schools and have an interest in the long-term improvement efforts for our schools.

 - Budget Advisory Committee

 - Facility Advisory Committee

 Purpose: The Budget Advisory Committee provides feedback to the superintendent on budget development.